 Heart is the vital organ of the human body.
 Heart plays a major role in our body.
 The heart is responsible for major functions and transportation in our body.

 The heart is an organ that pumps blood throughout the body.
-Human circulatory system is responsible for the transport of materials inside the human body.
-The organs of the circulatory system are heart, arteries, veins and capillaries.
+The human circulatory system is responsible for the transport of materials inside the human body.
+The organs of the circulatory system are the heart, arteries, veins and capillaries.
 It comprises four chambers:

 - Atria (upper chambers)